Rugeley conveyancing FAQs

 Conveyancing fees are made up of fees and disbursements.

 Conveyancing disbursements are the third-party costs incurred on your behalf, for example Stamp Duty Land Tax (SDLT) or landlord's notice fees.
 Legal fees are for the work your solicitor carries out for you.

-Our legal fees for buying or selling a house in Rugeley are fixed, - for a standard conveyancing transaction, what we quote is what you pay
+Your legal fees for buying or selling a house in Rugeley are fixed, - for a standard conveyancing transaction, what you are quoted is what you pay

 Calculate the conveyancing fees for your Rugeley property sale or purchase